 Movie 04’s seemingly pointless and cliché, sometimes cheesy and laughably animated, action gets in the way of what could be a heartwarming story of a boy (Seriously) trapped in another time.
 That’s a pretty interesting story.
 You could also greatly build on his connection with Celebi through a lot of quiet and soft moments, but those were too few and far between amongst the insanity.

-Art: The art, animation and CGI are the best I’ve seen them.
-The CGI is actually the best of the movies so far, I believe edging out Movie 03 merely because of the icky Unown.
+Art and Animation: The art, animation and CGI are the best I’ve seen in the Pokemon movies so far.
+The CGI in particular is actually the best of the movies so far, edging out Movie 03 merely because of the icky Unown, in my opinion.
 The CGI here does have its spots of poor quality, but they’re quick and not very noticeable.
 I think a lot of this is helped by the fact that much of the CGI is done at night, masking more imperfections.

 Shame on the editors for this movie though.
 One screen-jarring edit is bad enough, but three?